 I am indebted to Cathy Elliott who inspired this conversation.

-It's a pivotal, essential experience of
+also translates to a pivotal, essential experience of

-Simple, Elegant.
+Simple.
+Elegant.
 Succinct.
 Terse.

 what is, and the story about what is.
-To the untransformed mind, our story doesn't occur
+To the untransformed mind, the

 words, to the untransformed mind, our story about what is, is what